 - Whoshould access a resource?

 - User-ID identifies users and enables you to control who accesses a resource in policy.
-Through a lens of least-privilege access (who needs to know?), allow access only to individuals, groups, and devices that have legitimate business reasons to access a resource.
+Through a lens of least-privileged access (who needs to know?), allow access only to individuals, groups, and devices that have legitimate business reasons to access a resource.

-- Use MFA to protect sensitive services and applications by requiring at least one more authentication factor in addition to entering a password in Authentication Portal, such as a one-time-use code delivered to a cell phone or email, before the firewall allows access to sensitive services, applications, and resources.
+- Use MFA to protect sensitive services and applications by requiring at least one more authentication factor in addition to entering a password in Captive Portal, such as a one-time-use code delivered to a cell phone or email, before the firewall allows access to sensitive services, applications, and resources.
 For remote users, configure GlobalProtect to facilitate MFA notifications (you must also configure MFA on the firewall).

 - For devices that use GlobalProtect, configure Host Information Profiles (HIPs) to define access policy for hosts, enforce policy on those hosts, and prevent devices that don’t meet your security and maintenance standards from accessing resources.
 For example, you can use a HIP to ensure that endpoints have encryption enabled, the host’s antivirus signatures are up-to-date, etc. If a host doesn’t meet the HIP requirements, the security policy blocks access.